blinken/bridge-rectifier/README.md

 inserted into an aluminium case with banana plugs in and out.
 I wanted this to safely dump 2A @ 250V AC into my DC electronic load (don't ask!)

+The board is designed with 5mm separation between different nets.

+The PCB is designed to slide in to rails in the aluminium extrusion, and the edges of the PCB are left exposed so earth is electrically connected to the enclosure.

 <img src="./board.png" alt="Bridge rectifier PCB" width="300">

 ## Bill of materials